AlozieAI/OpenAI---Assistant-API-Demo/README.md

 Additional Information
 For more detailed information on the OpenAI API and its capabilities or other documention on how to setup OpenAI API in a python env, refer to the [OpenAI API documentation](https://platform.openai.com/docs/overview) and [Open API setup doc](https://platform.openai.com/docs/quickstart?context=python)

+IMPORTANT!

+Open AI Assistant API V2

+OpenAI just added a V2 version of the Opena Assitant API V2.
+This includes some breaking changes so if you want the current code to still work confirm that you are using the older version of openai lib(1.20.0)(you check your version using openai --version)(run pip install openai==1.20.0) or make the proper code changes need for the code to work with Open AI Assitant API V2.
+[Here is the documention for differences between V1 and V2](https://platform.openai.com/docs/assistants/migration/changing-beta-versions)